saposs-org/zuckerjs/README.md

     </script>
 ```

-# How does ZuckerJS work?
-Basically, ZuckerJS took advantage of browser's hash to route as well as connect all relevant components
-that have the same route.

-For instance:
-In SPA, each page own a route, view and business logics.
-View and business logics
-are components that have the same route.

-# Why using ZuckerJS?
+## Samples

+You can find two samples from source: simple and todo(played with AngularJS).

+## Benefits

+- Simple, fast and efficient.
 - Component-oriented architecture.
 - SPA + cache.
-- Simple, fast and efficient.
 - Multiple layouts.
+- Easy to test.
 - Replace any component easily.
+- Mark version easily.

-If you want some of them, ZuckerJS will be a right decision for you.
+If you want some of them, ZuckerJS will be a right decision for you to work on.

+## Play with third-party libraries

+ZuckerJS can play with all third-party libraries well.
+Some of them are:

+- jQuery.
+- AngularJS.
+- VueJS.
+- EmberJS.
+- KnockoutJS.

+and so on.

-# Browser Compatibility
+## Browser Compatibility

 - Google Chrome.
 - Firefox.
 - Edge & Edge Dev.